How adding a playable dragon race to World of Warcraft brought a 10-year-old loot system to its knees

 “Unto you is charged the great task of keeping the purity of time.
 Know that there is only one true timeline, though there are those who would have it otherwise.
 You must protect it.
 Without the truth of time as it is meant to unfold, more will be lost than you can possibly imagine." — Aman'Thul's blessing to Nozdormu, Dragon Aspect of Time.

-On November 28, Dragonflight, the ninth expansion in the popular MMO World of Warcraft, released.
+On November 28, 2022, Dragonflight, the ninth expansion in the popular MMO World of Warcraft, released.
 Our story follows the calamitous ramifications that came from the overlooking of one line of code in the weeks before this expansion's launch.
-But in the words of the titan Aman'Thul, there is only one true timeline, and the events which will eventually set this story into motion begin more than 10 years ago, on September 25, 2012.
+But in the words of the titan Aman'Thul, there is only one true timeline, and the events which will eventually set this story into motion begin more than 10 years before, on September 25, 2012.

-Part 1: Out of the Mists
+Part 1: Out of the Mists (of Pandaria)

 On September 25, 2012, Mists of Pandaria, the fourth WoW expansion, released.
-Players rushed to explore the newly-discovered island of Pandaria seeking riches, adventure, and of course, mounts.
+Players rushed to explore the newly discovered island of Pandaria seeking riches, adventure, and of course, mounts.

 What are mounts (and why should I care)?